113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

   <dt>--tag-name(required)</dt>
   <dd>The name of the tag to be deleted.</dd>
   <dt>-p; --provider</dt>
-  <dd>Specify classic-infrastructure when deleting a classic infrastructure tag</dd>
+  <dd>Specify classic-infrastructure when you delete a classic infrastructure tag.</dd>
 </dl>

 A tag can be deleted only if it is not attached to any resource.